“Impulsive decisions are soon regretted, so take your time with financial decisions.”

 6. Start a business.

-There’s no better way to create long-term prosperity than to have control over your income.
+One of the best things to do with a cash windfall is to create long-term prosperity by taking control of your income.
 One way to control your income is to own your own business.
-As Kate Phillips argues in “Why Entrepreneurs Rule the World,” conventional employment is actually riskier than owning a business because often, your entire income can be eliminated with the decision of one or two people.
+As Kate Phillips argues in “Why Entrepreneurs Rule the World,” conventional employment is actually riskier than owning a business because often your entire income can be eliminated with the decision of one or a few people.